a-location-1/tender-buttons/_posts/2024-08-17-Iteration-One.md

 ## Iteration Two?

+>A  light  white,  a  disgrace,  an  ink  spot,  a  rosy charm.

 For iteration two my aim is to make my code a bit more pythonic, although I'm going to hold off on exploring some of more powerful python libraries for now.

 | Stage      | Iteration One | Iteration Two | Iteration Three |